-Concrete5 provides strong security against hacking.
-It has built in security code, email registration confirmation and SSL compatibility.
+Concrete CMS provides strong security against hacking.
+It has a built-in security code, email registration confirmation, and SSL compatibility.

-Concrete5 contains its own theme after installing, which can be added to any website.
+Concrete CMS contains its own theme after installation, which can be added to any website.
 But if the theme does not suit you, you can download another theme from the marketplace to find a layout you prefer.

 WordPress has many free and paid templates and layouts.
 It also contains a template editor, which allows you to manage and modify the template directly in WordPress.

 WordPress is fast and easy to set up and requires little to no learning.
 It also offers a selection of customization tools and options to help you configure your site to suit your skill set.
-Customization tools include a theme option panel, page builder and coding.
+Customization tools include a theme options panel, page builder, and coding.
 There are plugins and tools that you can install to help add functionality to your site.

 Search Engine Optimization

-Concrete5 is search engine optimized with no additional code or add-ons needed for searching.
-Concrete5 offers customizations for URLs, sitemap XML, meta tag descriptions, directory structure to organize your content, control of your header h1-h6, bulk SEO updater page and titles page.
+Concrete CMS is search engine optimized with no additional code or add-ons needed for searching.
+Concrete CMS offers customizations for URLs, sitemap XML, meta tag descriptions, directory structure to organize your content, control of your header h1-h6, bulk SEO updater page, and titles page.